Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does This Breed Get Along with Other Pets? 🐶 😽

 Due to their unnaturally high prey drive inherited from a combination of hunting breed parents, Bassadors are not a good choice for homes with small pets.
-While they can be trained to avoid chasing small animals, this is a lengthy process that is not always perfectly effective.
+While they can be trained to avoid chasing small animals, it is a lengthy process that is not always effective.
 Around other dogs, however, Bassadors are affable and happily share their homes.Divider 4

 Things to Know When Owning a Bassador: